sct/overseerr/docs/using-overseerr/settings/README.md

 ### Enable Image Caching

 {% hint style="danger" %}
-This feature is experimental.
-Enable it at your own risk!
+**This feature is experimental.** Enable it at your own risk!
 {% endhint %}

 When enabled, all images (including media posters from TMDb) will be cached locally on your server.
 Images will also be optimized for client devices; i.e., if you access Overseerr using a mobile device, smaller versions will be served compared to when accessing Overseerr on desktop.

 Note that this feature requires and will use a significant amount of disk space!
+The cached images are stored in `/app/.next/cache/images`.

 This setting is disabled by default.